schibsted/WAAS/README.md

 ### Running full setup using devcontainers

-Install remote-development extensions (containes)
+Install remote-development extensions (containers)
-And then in vscode do `Devcontaines: open folder in container` Then you are inside the api-containe and can do stuff
+And then in vscode do `Devcontainers: open folder in container` Then you are inside the api-container and can do stuff

 ### curl